Ohood-Saleh2003/my-project/README.md

  ### 5. Create the control script:
-*In VS Code, create a new file named control1.php in the control directory.
+* In VS Code, create a new file named control1.php in the control directory.
-*Add the following code to process movement orders and update the database:
+* Add the following code to process movement orders and update the database:
-.<?php

 ### 6. Create the presentation page:
-*In VS Code, create a new file named last value.php in the control directory.
+* In VS Code, create a new file named last value.php in the control directory.
-*Add the following code to retrieve the last recorded movement direction from the database and display it:
+* Add the following code to retrieve the last recorded movement direction from the database and display it:

 ### Web-based control interface: